DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 *He did not offer healing; he offered function.*

 *From the mountains, he drew iron.
 From fire, he forged gears.
-And from humanity, he built his great Engine.
+And from humanity, he built his great Machine.
 Each person received a single, perfect task.
 They were no longer farmers, poets, or lovers.
 They were cogs, levers, and pistons.*

 *One day, a child approached the Iron King, holding a wildflower that had pushed through the city's iron floor.*

-*"Your Majesty," she whispered, "is your Engine not sad?
+*"Your Majesty," she whispered, "is your Machine not sad?
 It has no room for this."*

 *The Iron King looked at the flower.
 It was illogical, inefficient, serving no function.
 With surgical precision, he plucked it from her hand and dropped it into a furnace.*

-*"The Engine is not sad," he said.
-"The Engine is correct.
+*"The Machine is not sad," he said.
+"The Machine is correct.
 Now return to your function."*

 ## The Whispers of the Forest Queen